We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Some labs have a reputation for inconsistent grades, or for grading some aspects (like color or clarity) more generously.
 This can end up costing you a lot of money on your purchase, as the difference in price from one grade to another is often steep.

 The GIA exists as an independent, third-party laboratory for grading diamonds.
 They have no financial stake in the diamonds that go through their lab, and steps are taken to ensure anonymity and complete objectivity with their reports.
+As the GIA explains, diamonds are graded anonymously, without the graders having any knowledge of their origins or ownership, and graders aren’t informed about previous grades that may have been assigned to the diamonds they review.

 That means with a GIA grading report, you can be confident you’re getting a fair and honest representation of the diamond’s qualities.
+The process is designed to remove any risk of bias or inaccuracy, giving you confidence as a diamond buyer that you’re getting what you pay for.

 The most important part of the grading process is the 4 C’s – Cut, Color, Clarity and Carat.
 The GIA report gives a grade on each of these qualities, with several graders working independently to ensure a fair and accurate assessment.